 Testing can be built into your CI/CD pipeline, so you always know that your tests are passing.
 Like other software testing, you can track coverage, ensuring that errors are unlikely to slip through.
 You can build fully customizable tests with built-in coverage reporting with Stoplight OpenAPI testing.

-As you design your APIs using OpenAPI, you’ll need to conform to the spec’s schema.
+As you design your APIs using OpenAPI, you’ll need to conform to the specification.
 You can use linting tools to validate your JSON or YAML as you write.
-An accurate API definition is important so that you can feel confident that other tools will interpret your API the way you expect.
+An accurate API description is important so that you can feel confident that other tools will interpret your API the way you expect.

 Linting tools come in command line, editor plugin, and built-in varieties.
 It helps you spot errors before you commit them to your repository.
 Since the OpenAPI spec becomes your source of truth, you want it to be right!